chshahid119/natours-express-api/README.md

-# natours-express-api
+# natours-app-node-express

-This repository contains node js and Express api.
+This repository contains the Natours Backend Api which is created using Node js and Express by following jonas schmedtmann Node Js Course.